hakimel/reveal.js/slides/vuex/index.md

 ![Vue logo](slides/vuex/images/vue-logo.svg)

-Introducing Vuex in your project
+Introducing Vuex in your projects

 <small>
 How to add and use Vuex in existing projects, with an eye for testing.